 I chose our program because I thought that the quality of the professors, the variety of the classes, the diversity of my classmates, and the famous NYU vibe would make this experience unique.
 I was right.

 All of the classes I have taken so far were great, but my favorite has been Speechwriting and Diplomacy.
 Dan Benaim is an outstanding professional and he is just fantastic at ‘contaging’ the class with his great passion.
-Obviously, this is also the class I learnt the most from.
+Obviously, this is also the class I learned the most from.
 Being able to write a good speech means being able to convince, but also to organize your thoughts logically.
 It is a useful class for every student, whether you are interested in politics or not.
 If you do love politics, Selling War (and Peace) in America with Daniel Kurtz-Phelan and Reid Cherlin is also simply a must-do.

 What advice would you give to future students of the program?